-A risk-limiting audit (RLA) checks a random sample of voter-verifiable paper ballots, giving strong evidence to support the reported election outcome (or triggering a recount).
+A risk-limiting audit (RLA) checks a random sample of voter-verifiable paper ballots, giving strong evidence to support the reported election results (or triggering a recount).

 An RLA can stop as soon as it finds strong evidence that the reported outcome was correct.
-Or, if the reported outcome was wrong because ballots were miscounted, an RLA is very likely to lead to a full recount that corrects the outcome.
-Either way, RLAs provide strong assurance that the final outcome matches the ballots cast.
+Or, if the reported outcome was wrong because ballots were miscounted, an RLA is very likely to lead to a full recount that corrects the outcome before the election results are certified.
+RLAs provide strong assurance that the final outcome matches the ballots cast.
 Contests with wide margins can be audited with very few ballots, freeing up resources for auditing closer contests, which generally require checking more ballots.

 Why Do a Risk-Limiting Audit?

 RLAs strategically allocate resources while providing evidence- based assurance of contest outcomes.